cyx2015s/vsc-ext-flfh/README.md

 ## Commands

+### Update Localization Keys

-### `factorio-locale-format-helper.updateKeysFromSource`
+`factorio-locale-format-helper.updateKeysFromSource`

 Update the target locale file with the keys from the source locale file.

+Type `>FLFH: Update Localization Keys` in the search bar to run this command.

-New keys in the source file will be added to the target file.
+- New keys in the source file will be added to the target file.

-Obsolete keys in the target file will be commented out.
+- Obsolete keys in the target file will be commented out.

-Keys in the target file will be sorted as in the order of the source file.
+- Keys in the target file will be sorted as in the order of the source file.
+- Comments in the target file will prefix with ';' and in the source file with will prefix with '#'.

+More features that I might add:

+- Compare the values between the last modified time of the source and target locale files with git, and add changed values to the target file, so translations won't be outdated.